Coaching Scams and Spiritual Grifters: All About Lawsuits against Life Coaches and Business Coaches

 This fosters a more honest marketplace with happier clients, and in the end, happier sellers of services because the happy customers come back.

-Without some external check, even the vague “reasonableness” standard, the fees just get higher and higher, and the next level of women under the ones at the top have to turn around and charge that to their own clients.
-(I am still unsure what services, if any, are actually being provided by anyone in many of these spaces.)
+When an industry lacks some external check on fees, even the vague “reasonableness” standard, the fees just get higher and higher, and the next level of women under the ones at the top have to turn around and charge that to their own clients.
+And the programs and containers that are doing this pyramid-like pricing are typically the ones that have the least amount of substance and the most amount of narcissistic behavior.

 In other words, your success in the program is contingent on doing exactly what the person above you is doing, which sounds an awful lot like a pyramid scheme.